chocolatey/choco-wiki/CommandsPush.md

 ###NOTE: To use this command, you must have your API key saved for chocolatey.org or the source you want to push to.
 In order to save your API key, copy the access key from your chocolatey.org account into the following command:
-`NuGet SetApiKey <your key here> -source http://chocolatey.org/`
+`NuGet SetApiKey <your key here> -source https://chocolatey.org/`

-To get nuget.exe, you can install `nuget.commandline` with chocolatey.
+To get nuget.exe, you can install `nuget.commandline` with Chocolatey.

 ##Parameters
 ###PackageName
 File name of the .nupkg file to push.

 ###Source (optional)
-Source (directory, share or remote url feed) to which we push the package.
+Source (directory, share or remote URL feed) to which we push the package.
-Defaults to official chocolatey feed.
+Defaults to official Chocolatey feed.

 ##Examples
 `choco push somefile.nupkg`